 The mohar was not always paid in cash.
 Sometimes it was paid in kind, or in service.
-The book of Genesis relates the story of the servant of Abraham, who, after his request for Rebekah [to marry Isaac] was granted, “brought forth jewels of silver, and jewels of gold, and raiment, and gave them to Rebekah; he gave also to her brother and to her mother precious things.”
-The servant thus gave mattan to Rebekah, and mohar to her brother and mother.
+The Book of Genesis relates the story of the servant of Abraham, who, after his request for Rebecca [to marry Isaac] was granted, “brought forth jewels of silver, and jewels of gold, and raiment, and gave them to Rebecca; he gave also to her brother and to her mother precious things.”
+The servant thus gave mattan to Rebecca, and mohar to her brother and mother.

 The Bible does not specify what was to be done with the mohar in case the marriage agreement was broken by either of the two parties.

 The mohar was originally the purchase price of the bride, and it is therefore understandable why it was paid by the father of the groom to the father of the bride.
 In ancient days, marriage was not an agreement between two individuals, but between two families.

 The newly married man usually did not found a new home for himself, but occupied a nook in his father’s house.
 The family of the groom gained, and the family of the bride lost, a valuable member who helped with all household tasks.
 It was reasonable, therefore, that the father of the groom should pay the father of the bride the equivalent of her value as a useful member of the family.